giacomocavalieri/glam/tutorials/01_gleam_lists.md

 ## Goals

-The goal of this tutorial is to get you started on pretty printing with the glam package introducing its API a step at a time.
+The goal of this tutorial is to get you started on pretty printing with the Glam package introducing its API a step at a time.

-As a running example we're going to write a pretty printer for lists of strings.
+As a running example, we're going to write a pretty printer for lists of strings.
 There are three rules we want our pretty printer to follow:

 - If a list is shorter than the maximum allowed line width, it is kept on a single line
-- If it is longer than the maximum line width, each element is placed on a new line and is indented by two spaces; in addition the last element has a trailing comma
+- If it is longer than the maximum line width, each element is placed on a new line and is indented by two spaces; in addition, the last element has a trailing comma
 - All strings are surrounded by double quotes `"`